 You can check payments, overpayments and receive electronic correspondence.
-To register, you will need your creditor number and details of the last payment sent to you.

 Payment of Housing Benefit

 For private landlords, Housing Benefit payments are made every four weeks.
 We can only make payment to you if certain criteria is fulfilled.

 Find out about Housing Benefit payment to landlords: Payment of benefit

 To request payment directly to you, please download, complete and return the following Direct Payment to Landlord form.

 What to do if your tenant is in arrears

 If your tenant is in arrears of eight weeks or more you can apply to have payments sent directly to you.